Updated: Mar 30

 Tell yourself you are what you want to be, and then your brain will start to show you things that will help you get what you want to prove that belief is true.

 Remember when your teacher scolded you for daydreaming?
 It turns out that the more you daydream about your goals, the more likely you’ll reach them.
 Imagining yourself the way you want to be means that you are gradually programming your RAS to focus on your goals and ways to achieve them.

 There is a wealth of research demonstrating the power of visualization, but the simplest method is to keep your goals clearly in focus.
 Simplify the objectives to a few words and write them down on sticky notes where you’ll see them frequently.
 Send them to yourself in an email with one or two steps toward reaching them.
 Display your new “I will” or “I am” statement on your phone or computer wallpaper.

-The RAS is not magic, and it won’t magically make your dreams come true.
-But what it will do is allow you to notice more opportunities to help you get what you want.
+The RAS is not magic, and it's not woo-woo science.
+But it will allow you to notice more opportunities to help you get what you want.
 The caveat is that the opportunities you see will be relative to your beliefs, focus and vision.
 If the RAS can help you notice that car you’re thinking about, why not put it to use on what really matters?